 Get on the phone

-The absolute best method to find out what pain points your customers have is to get on the phone with them.
+The phone, or Skype, is one of the most important tools in the content marketer's tool belt.
+Getting on the phone with your customers is absolute best method to find out what pain points your customers have is to get on the phone with them.

 You can just probe them with open ended questions.